assumptionsoup/guppy_animation_tools/README.md

 ```

 ## USAGE ##
-***

-Some of these scripts, like clever keys, are meant to be run as hotkeys.
+Some of these scripts, are meant to be run as hotkeys.
 If you don't know how to set a hotkey in Maya, [the documentation is an excellent place to
 learn.](http://download.autodesk.com/global/../doc_assets/maya2012/en_us/index.html?url=files/PC_Assign_a_MEL_script_to_a_hotkey.htm,topicNumber=d28e54174)